Megan Rapinoe: Philanthropy

-Rapinoe has done philanthropic work for the Gay, Lesbian & Straight Education Network (GLSEN) and the United States Olympic & Paralympic Committee.
-In 2013, she became an ambassador for Athlete Ally, a nonprofit organization that focuses on ending homophobia and transphobia in sports.

-In September 2017, Rapinoe and U.S. teammate Alex Morgan were part of a group of soccer players who signed up for the "Common Goal" campaign created by Juan Mata of Manchester United.
-As participants in the campaign, players donate one percent of their individual wages in support of other soccer-related charities.
-Rapinoe and Morgan were the first two women players to sign on to the campaign.
+Rapinoe has done philanthropic work for the Gay, Lesbian & Straight Education Network and the United States Olympic & Paralympic Committee.
+(Note: Attributed to multiple references:) In 2013, she became an ambassador for Athlete Ally, a nonprofit organization that focuses on ending homophobia and transphobia in sports.
+In September 2017, Rapinoe and U.S. teammate Alex Morgan were the first two women soccer players to sign on to the "Common Goal" campaign created by Juan Mata of Manchester United.
+As participants in the campaign, players donate one percent of their individual wages to soccer-related charities.